-To date, 13 non-intensive care unit (ICU) hospitalizations, two ICU admissions, and no deaths occurred among persons with influenza admission diagnoses (Figure 3a).
+To date, 13 non-intensive care unit (ICU) hospitalizations, two ICU admissions, and one death have occurred among persons with influenza admission diagnoses (Figure 3a).
 Most influenza admissions occurred among persons ≥50 years (Figure 3b).
 Please note that influenza admissions serve as a proxy for influenza activity, but do not necessarily represent laboratory-confirmed influenza infections.